Yutaka Masuda has a great tutorial of calling Fortran subroutines from R with its Foreign Function Interface (FFI).

 ####################################################################################################

 Note: This tutorial presents an R-centered workflow emphasizing interactivity.
-Further customizations can be made to meet various demands and preferences.
-To ensure that the Fortran subroutines work with a very long vector or large matrix/array passed from R, 64-bit integers are used.
+Further customizations can be made to meet various needs and preferences.
 The R file needs to be run on RStudio and placed in the same directory as the Fortran file.
 Otherwise, the R and Fortran files’ path needs to be fully specified.